Hrishik-isha/Hrishik-isha/README.md

 Manual QA Engineer, transitioning into SDET and Automation.

 I currently work as a Manual QA Engineer on a multi tenant SaaS platform, and I'm actively building the skills and portfolio to move into a full automation role.
-Rather than just taking courses, I've been shipping real projects, including API test frameworks, BDD suites, and AI assisted QA tooling.
+Rather than just taking courses, I've been shipping real projects, including API test frameworks,BDD suites, and AI assisted QA tooling.

 What I work with

 UI and API Automation: Playwright with TypeScript, Postman
 BDD: Karate Cucumber

 AI assisted QA: building local LLM powered tools with Ollama for test case generation and QA agents